Back pain at work? Here is what you should do.

-We don’t usually take time off unless the pain becomes so unbearable that we cannot move sufficiently and only when we feel that we are forced to do it.
-It is the dreaded back spasm that stops us.
+We don’t usually want to take time off unless the discomfort becomes so unbearable that we cannot move sufficiently and only when forced to do it.
+It is also the dreaded spasms that come with chronic sitting on the job that stops us.

-Back spasms are usually the first warning sign that something much more serious is about to happen to your back.
-It could be a potential disc or nerve injury, or simply an injury to another muscle.
+Spasms and stiffness are usually the first warning signs.
+It could also be a potential disc or nerve injury, or an injury to another muscle.
 When these areas are at risk, muscles lock up instantly and intensely to protect the body.

 Muscles spasms seem to have a mind of their own.
-We can manage them well, but we are not very good at predicting them.
-We are also not very good at knowing when they will fully recover and become frustrated from lost time at work.
+We can manage them well, but we are not very good at predicting or controlling them.
+We are also not very good at knowing when they will fully recover and become frustrated from lost time on the job.

-It is not adequate to merely persevere through the pain and speed up the recovery with pain killers and muscle relaxants.
+It’s bad to force yourself through the pain or even speed up the recovery with medication and muscle relaxants.
 These medications do have their value but are not without complications.
-If you find yourself treating your lost time from work this way, then you are treating your symptoms and not the causes.
+If you find yourself treating your lost time this way, then you’re treating the symptoms and not the causes.

-The chances are that if you had your injury or spasm at work, you would continue to have it again at work unless you alter your method of treatment.
-Also, if you have these very painful episodes outside of work, then there is also the likelihood that your work habits will worsen them.
+The chances are that if you had your injury or spasm at work, you would continue to have it again unless you change what you are doing wrong.
+Also, if you have these very uncomfortable episodes outside of your career, then there is also the likelihood that your work habits will worsen them.

-Some important practices can be followed to reduce your chances of injury and spasm while at work, thereby making your work hours much more productive and pain-free.
+Some important practices below can be followed to reduce your chances of injury and spasm while working, thereby making your hours much more productive and pain-free.

 Work Place Issues

-If your employment conditions require extensive hours of sitting, then you must understand that your back is NOT adequately being supported while in this position.
-Whether you are at a computer, bench, table, in a vehicle or any seated position, your lower back is already at risk.
-This is because sitting leads to slouching and poor posture.
+Sitting leads to slouching and poor posture.
 Very few core muscles if any are actively maintaining a balance posture.
-Your pain slowly builds as a dull ache, then the occasional spasm or tightness, then a full on injury such as a ruptured disc.
+Your discomfort slowly builds as a dull ache, then the occasional spasm or tightness, then a full on injury such as a ruptured disc.

 First, here are the benefits: